top of page

 History of ASPA 1968 to the Present

-Formation and Early Years: The Australian Secondary Principals’ Association (ASPA) traces its origins back to 1968.
-At that time it was known as the Australian High Schools Principals’ Association (AHSPA), a national body uniting state secondary school principals.
-In fact, the AHSPA began publishing a journal called Australian Principal in 1970 (catalogue.nla.gov.au), indicating a formal national network of public high school principals was in place by then.
+The AHSPA began publishing a journal called Australian Principal in 1970.
 As the education landscape evolved, with many states adopting the term “secondary” instead of “high” school, the association’s name shifted to Australian Secondary Principals Association by the 1990s.
 The core mission, however, remained consistent: to serve as the “principals’ voice” for government secondary education in Australia, advocating for school leaders and public education excellence.

 Development and National Collaboration: By the mid-1990s, ASPA, in concert with its state and territory affiliates, had established strong collaborative structures.
-A notable example was the launch of Principal Matters, a professional journal produced jointly by the secondary principals’ associations across all Australian states and territories (catalogue.nla.gov.au).
+A notable example was the launch of Principal Matters, a professional journal produced jointly by the secondary principals’ associations across all Australian states and territories.
 This publication, described as “the official journal of the Secondary Principals’ Associations in the ACT, New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia,” reflects how state bodies worked together under a national umbrella.
 Through such collaboration, ASPA provided a platform for school leaders to share expertise and influence education policy.

 The Australian Secondary Principals Association has evolved over more than five decades from its early incarnation as a “High School Principals” network to a modern, incorporated peak body.
 It has played a pivotal role in representing government secondary school leaders, championing public education, and shaping national education agendas.
 ASPA’s history demonstrates an enduring commitment to advocacy, professional collaboration, and leadership development on behalf of Australia’s secondary school principals and the students and communities they serve.